Improving Your Virtual Interviews and Background Checks

 Posted: August 12, 2020

 We’ve had several recent conversations with HR professionals who want to resume hiring again in our new normal of virtual working environments.
-In the third podcast of Info Cubic’s “Back to Business Toolkit” podcast series, we discuss ways for HR departments to improve their virtual hiring processes during these unique and challenging times, including how to conduct interviews safely and process background checks remotely.
+We have discussed ways for HR departments to improve their virtual hiring processes during these unique and challenging times, including how to conduct interviews safely and process background checks remotely.

 Conducting Virtual Interviews